KMoex-HZ/Emotion_Multimodal_BDC/readme.md

 ---

-## 📝 Catatan
+## 📝 Notes

-- Beberapa video gagal diunduh (28 train, 2 test) → dibiarkan missing.
+* Some videos failed to download (28 train, 2 test) → left as missing.
-- Librosa sempat crash → diselesaikan dengan downgrade versi.
+* Librosa experienced crashes → resolved by downgrading the version.
-- Ekstraksi fitur memakan waktu cukup lama (\~5 jam total).
+* Feature extraction required a considerable amount of time (~5 hours total).